DeforaOS/uKernel/README.md

 $ make
 ```

-The resulting kernel is located in src/uKernel.bin.
-It is meant to produce a
+The resulting kernel is located in `src/uKernel.bin`.
+It produces a
 multiboot-compliant kernel file.